tadesouaiaia/prsWorkshop-website/docs/prep_terminal.md

     bash test.sh

-Congratulations, you have created navigated the filesystem and created a directory.
-If you are not already familiar with shell scripting, please consider completing our
+Congratulations, you have now navigated the filesystem, created a directory, created a file and executed a program!
+You may feel like somewhat of an expert.
+However, if you still feel unfamiliar with shell scripting, please consider completing our
 [bash tutorial](misc_commands.md).
 Otherwise, proceed to the next step, where you will install all system wide software necessary for the workshop.